Learning to Segment Liquids in Real-world Images: Proposed Method

 The segmentation and boundary logits obtained from the mask module are used to compute overall training loss.
 In order to supervise both branches during training, we define the total loss as the weighted sum of the mask branch loss and the boundary branch loss:

 where $L_m$ and $L_b$ denote the mask and boundary losses, balanced by the parameter $\omega$.
-We empirically set $\omega$ to 200 in our experiments.
-For calculating $L_b$, we use the standard binary cross-entropy (BCE) loss.
-We calculate boundary BCE loss using boundary ground-truths generated as a binary mask with a thickness of 1\% of the image diagonal length (computed as $\sqrt{H^2+W^2}$).
+Dice Cross-Entropy and Binary Cross-Entropy (BCE) are used to calculate $L_m$ and $L_b$, respectively.
+Boundary BCE s computed against boundary ground-truths generated as a binary mask with a thickness of 1\% of the image diagonal length (computed as $\sqrt{H^2+W^2}$).